Dotneteer/kliveide-docs/DEPLOYMENT.md

 2. **Automatic Deployment:**
    - The GitHub Actions workflow (`.github/workflows/deploy.yml`) will automatically build and deploy your documentation
-   - Every push to the `main` branch triggers a new deployment
+   - Every push to the `master` branch triggers a new deployment
    - The site will be available at: https://dotneteer.github.io/kliveide/

 ## Manual Testing